• Skip to primary navigation

 • Finally add chopped carrots and nuts.
 Pour the mixture into the prepared loaf pan and bake for about 40-45 minutes, or until a toothpick inserted into the center comes out clean.

-• When the banana bread is ready, remove the pan from the oven and allow to cool.
-Then remove the bread from the pan and arrange on a cooling rack.
+• Once the carrot cake banana bread is ready, remove the pan from the oven and allow to cool.
+Then remove the bread from the pan and arrange on a cooling rack, cool completely then serve.

 Did you try this recipe?
 Tag @thepetitecook or use the hashtag #thepetitecook - Looking at your pictures makes my day!